BrendanCooney/global-gamers-club/README.md

 **Images**
 All images are taken from Canva.
 I have a pro account and all images are licencensed.
 I do think some of the images are too big which slows the page load down.
 They were all made substantially smaller using paint.net.

-** Notes for users:
-To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:

-python3 -m http.server